defndaines/yuubin/README.md

 git secrets --add '<your-key-here>'
 ```

-### Send Mail from REPL
+### Send Mail from the REPL

-You can test that everything is wired up correctly to send messages via mailgun
+You can test that everything is wired up correctly to send messages via Mailgun
 with the following:
 ```
 (require '[yuubin.mail :as mail])